-This Cookies and Cream Ice Cream is wonderfully creamy, without eggs.
-Only uses a handful of ingredients.
-Easy, quick, and absolutely fantastic.
+This Cookies and Cream Ice Cream is wonderfully rich and creamy, with no eggs.
+Only uses a handful of simple, real ingredients.

 - 1 cup whole milk, very cold